Hair Transplant History

 The Rise Of The Hair Transplant

-Hair transplantation in Turkey is an exciting and increasingly visible industry.
+Hair transplant History in Turkey is an exciting and increasingly visible industry.
 However, the world’s first hair transplant took place all the way back in 1952.
 It was Dr Norman Orentreich who performed this innovative process, in New York City.
 Dr Orentreich witnessed the rejection of his first few studies on hair transplantation, but he then went on to release his first landmark paper in 1959.
 The key concept in this study was “Donor Dominance”.

 Dr Orentreich’s study explains the basic theory behind modern-day hair transplant procedures.
 According to the “Donor Dominance” concept, transplanted hair shows the same properties of original hair.
 This means that the healthy hair transplanted hair will continue to live healthily on the patient’s scalp.